 A 40-year mortgage is a home loan with a loan term that lasts for 40 years.
 This is 10 years longer than the typical 30-year loan term attached to most mortgages.

 You may already be thinking, “40 years?
 I thought mortgages had terms of 30 years?”
 Is this a mistake?

 Well, you’d be mostly right.
 The majority of mortgages issued today do have terms of 30 years.
 It’s certainly the most common loan term out there.

-So that 5/1 ARM or 7/1 ARM you’ve got your eye on still has a 30-year term, meaning it’s fixed for the first five or seven years, then adjustable for the remaining 25 or 23 years, respectively.
+It then becomes adjustable for the remaining 25 or 23 years, respectively.
 This is one reason why consumers have a great amount of difficulty understanding mortgages.